software-performance-engineering/student_software/README.md

-# CSE 491 Student Software
+# SPE Student Software

-Welcome to CSE 491!
+Welcome to Software Performance Engineering (SPE)!
 This document will direct you through how to get setup with a VM and all the software you will need to use during the class.

 ## Part 1: VM Setup